-Then there’s the rum.
-On an island renowned for its distilleries you won’t be hard pressed to find a delicious Christmas cake made to local recipes.
+To top it all off, there’s the rum.
+On an island renowned for its distilleries you won’t be hard-pressed to find a delicious Christmas cake made to local recipes.
+The Bajan version is called a Great Cake.
 And you may even like to pay a visit to the Mount Gay rum distillery during your stay; a day trip that is sure to get you in the Christmas spirit!

 Santa in the Sun